Frequently Asked Questions (FAQs)

 Who is Matthew Line-Hayward?

-Matthew Line-Hayward is a Human Risk Strategist and coach who helps professionals and organisations handle pressure, complex workplace decisions, and burnout more effectively.
-With many years of experience in senior HR and leadership roles, he works with individuals and organisations to strengthen decision-making, build resilience, and address workplace challenges before they escalate.
-Matthew also helps HR Leaders use Ai to strengthen processes.
+Matthew Line-Hayward is a leadership capability coach and Human Risk Strategist.
+He helps professionals and organisations lead with clarity, make better decisions, and handle pressure with confidence.
+With extensive experience in senior HR and leadership roles, he works with individuals and teams to strengthen judgement, build resilience, and lead consistently through challenge and change.
+He also supports HR leaders to use AI in a practical way to improve thinking, decision-making and overall leadership effectiveness.

 What experience do you have in HR and leadership?